symbuzzer/Turkish-Ad-Hosts/README.md

-# Turkish-Ad-Hosts
-Turkish Ad Hosts for Adblockers
+# Turkish Ad Hosts for Adblockers